Mapping Future Imaginaries – Global

 Dr Giedre Kligyte

-Giedre is a Lecturer within Transdisciplinary School (TD School) at the University of Technology Sydney, Australia.
+Giedre is a Lecturer within the Transdisciplinary School (TD School) at the University of Technology Sydney, Australia.
 Giedre’s research is focused on transdisciplinary collaboration practices in universities and industry or community organisations to create ‘third spaces’ and to stimulate mutual learning, new ways of thinking and creativity.
 Giedre is a co-founder of xFutures Lab transdisciplinary collective.
-Together with the xFutures Lab team, Giedre won 2021 Vice-Chancellor’s Teaching and Learning Award “For transforming Bachelor of Creative Intelligence and Innovation students into transdisciplinary futures-thinkers”.
+Together with the xFutures Lab team, Giedre won the 2021 Vice-Chancellor’s Teaching and Learning Award “For transforming Bachelor of Creative Intelligence and Innovation students into transdisciplinary futures-thinkers”.

-Find me: @giedre on Twitter
+Find me: @giedre on X

 Dr Katve-Kaisa Kontturi